 Design of the facility was awarded to Akron’s GPD Group, assisted by the nationally recognized firm Parsons Brinckerhoff.
 Summit Construction of Akron was awarded management of the project and general construction was by Towne Center Construction with more than 15 separate companies working on the site.

-A Community Room offers meeting space for METRO functions as well as community groups.
-Arrangements to use this community Room are made through METRO’s Marketing and Communications Department.
+A Community Room offers meeting space for METRO functions as well as nonprofit organizations.
+Arrangements to use this community Room are made through METRO’s Communications and Marketing Department.

-At the Transit Center, passengers are within less than one-half mile of the ever-expanding Towpath hike-and-bike trail.
-Bike racks already installed on all METRO line-service buses allow passengers to transport a bike to the new Transit Center and from there, it is a short ride to the bike path’s route through downtown Akron.
-As service needs grow, the Transit Center is designed to accommodate articulated buses to carry passengers on METRO’s busiest routes.
+At the Transit Center, passengers are within less than a half-mile of the ever-expanding Towpath hike-and-bike trail.
+Bike racks already installed on all METRO line-service buses allow passengers to transport a bike to the Center and from there, it is a short ride to the bike path’s route through downtown Akron.

 In the Transit Center's first year of operation, the rooftop solar panels provided nearly 20 percent of the electric energy consumed there.
 In addition, 134 Energy Credits were sold to Duke Energy in southwestern Ohio at the going price of $450 per credit unit, creating an unexpected income of $60,300 during the first year of the Transit Center's operation.

-The 14,000-square-foot building of glass and steel has canopies extending over the front 15 feet of each bus berth.
-The pull-in layout for the berths has eliminated almost all passenger/bus conflicts, which improves pedestrian safety.
+The 19,800-square-foot building has canopies extending over the front 15 feet of each bus berth.
+The pull-in layout for the berths improves pedestrian safety.

 METRO SCAT vehicles may also use this location for passenger transfers when appropriate.